University of Aberdeen

 - EU 17%

 - Male 41%

 - As a result of an extensive review of the curriculum, since 2010 undergraduate students at Aberdeen have a more flexible degree structure which retains all the quality and depth of the traditional Scottish degree and adds further benefits.

-- The university provides the opportunity to choose new cross-disciplinary courses focused on real world problems or sustained study in a language or business.
+- The university provides the opportunity to choose cross-disciplinary courses focused on real world problems or sustained study in a language, business, computing, or conservation and environment.

 - There are now even more opportunities to broaden your experience and skills through a wide range of optional activities overseen by the university, such as study overseas, work placements and voluntary work.

-- The university provides over 550 first degree programmes on offer across three colleges.
+- The university provides over 550 first degree programmes on offer across three colleges and our Business School.
 Students are encouraged to tailor-make their degree programme to suit their interests and ambitions, and every student has an academic adviser to provide guidance.